sgoldenlab/simba/docs/Scenario4_new.md

 As these files have been analyzed before, we shouldn't have to analyze them again.
 In [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md), we created a new project to avoid mixing the files that were used to create the predictive classifier for behavior BtWGaNP with the new experimental files we were to analyze.

 Another option is to "remove" these files from the immediate sub-directories of our `project_folder/csv` folder.
 This way SimBA cannot see them, and won't analyze the already analyzed files again.
-In this current Scenario, we will hide the already analyzed files from the project created in [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md), by ***manually** putting the files in a different directory.
-To hide the Day 1 files from SimBA, one option is to move the files to a sub-directory called Day 1, as in *Step 1* in the below image:
+In this current Scenario, we will hide the already analyzed files from the project created in [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md).
+In previous versions of SimBA (and **not** required in the current SimBA version), users had to manually put the CSV  files in a different directory to hide the files from SimBA and prevent them from being analyzed again.

+1. In the current version of SimBA (as of 05-04-2020), instead, begin by loading loading your `project_config.ini` through the `File->Load Project` button in the main SimBA terminal window.

+2. Navigate to the